Nick Senzel Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The 7.9 strikeouts per nine innings put together by the Brewers pitching staff ranks 26th in the league.
+- The Brewers pitching staff is 25th in the league with a collective eight strikeouts per nine innings.

-- The Brewers have the 12th-ranked team ERA across all MLB pitching staffs (4.12).
+- The Brewers' 4.08 team ERA ranks 12th among all MLB pitching staffs.

-- His last time out was on Saturday against the San Francisco Giants, when the right-hander went seven innings, surrendering one earned run while allowing four hits.
+- In his most recent time out on Sunday, the righty threw six innings against the San Francisco Giants, allowing four earned runs while surrendering five hits.

+- The 32-year-old has put up an ERA of 4.89, with 7.4 strikeouts per nine innings, in nine games this season.
+Opponents are batting .234 against him.

 © 2023 Data Skrive.
 All rights reserved.